 - Quadriplegia: This condition affects both arms and legs.

-What Are the Causes and Symptoms of Paralysis?
+What’s the Causes and Symptoms of Paralysis?

 Paralysis mostly occurs due to a problem in the nervous system, usually the spinal cord (Armour, Courtney-Long, Fox, Fredine, & Cahill, 2016).
 The nervous system commands the body by sending signals from the brain to the body to activate different functions.
 Damage to the nervous system produces disturbances that interfere with those signals.
 Some major causes of nerve damage in the spinal cord include strokes and spinal fractures due to trauma.
-Other causes include diseases like multiple sclerosis (MS) and Guillain-Barré syndrome, poliomyelitis, cerebral palsy, peripheral neuropathy, Parkinson’s disease, ALS, botulism, spina bifida, etc. Spina bifida refers to a birth defect that causes paralysis.
+Other causes include diseases such as multiple sclerosis (MS) and Guillain-Barré syndrome, poliomyelitis, cerebral palsy, peripheral neuropathy, Parkinson’s disease, ALS, botulism, spina bifida, etc. Spina bifida refers to a birth defect that causes paralysis.
 Normal REM sleep causes temporary paralysis, and disruption of this system can cause temporary episodes of waking paralysis.
 Curare, a drug that interferes with nerve function, can also cause paralysis (Zhang, Feng, Du, Zhang, & Tang, 2012).

 - Labored breathing, coughing, and risk of pneumonia